 The rise of smart phones, apps and mobile internet access has made the mobile phone a key battleground in the fight for new business and customers' attention.

 Although the pace of technological change gives you the chance to try innovative techniques and ideas, there are still opportunities for more traditional kinds of mobile marketing, like text message campaigns.

 One of the main attractions of mobile marketing is that mobile phones are almost always switched on and people usually have them to hand.
-That means text messages (also called SMS, for 'short messaging service') are usually read.
+That means text messages (also called SMSs, for 'short messaging service') are usually read.

 Mobile internet is growing fast

 In fact, the majority of people in the UK now access the internet from mobile devices.
 This means potential customers are going to try and reach your business via their mobile phones whether you like it or not.
-You really must consider the experience they have.
+You need to consider the experience they have.

 Mobile marketing improves satisfaction

 For small businesses in particular, the mobile phone offers exciting opportunities to improve customer service and satisfaction.
 Texting and emailing customers on their mobile phones can be part of a better, more personal service.
 Sending details of promotions and events can boost business.

 If you're more ambitious, you can create your own mobile app.
 But whatever you do, you need to optimise your website for mobile devices so that people using smartphones can find what they're looking for.
 With the mobile landscape still changing swiftly, don't regard mobile marketing as separate to your other marketing efforts.
 In particular, it's becoming harder to determine where online marketing ends and mobile marketing begins.

 With mobile internet access commonplace, you must consider mobile users whenever you're changing your website or sending a marketing email.
 (Statistics suggest most emails are now opened on mobile devices, so it's vital your emails are readable on small screens.)

 You can't control how or when people use their mobile phones.
 And as other mobile devices like tablet computers become widely used, the mobile world will only continue to grow.

 Using mobile phones to inform your customers